Quick Facts: Earning an Ed.D. in Ohio

 Ohio’s Department of Education (ODE) is responsible for the Professional Administrator License.
 This is a five-year license.
 It’s available in three major categories:

 Typically, you’ll need to complete a state-approved preparation program for licensure.
-ODE maintains an Education Program Finder—with on-campus, hybrid, and online options (including SAIL’s Concordia University Chicago).
-You’ll see some of the same names in our school listings.
+The Ohio Department of Higher Education (ODHE) maintains an Education Program Finder with on-campus, hybrid, and online options.
+You’ll see some of the same names in our listings.
 In Ohio, principal candidates only have to earn a master’s degree, but superintendent candidates usually tackle a post-master’s certificate, superintendent licensure program, Ed.S., or Ed.D.

 Note: The ODE has separate instructions on out-of-state licensure, as well as guidelines for principals, superintendents, and administrative specialists who wish to pursue an alternative pathway to licensure.